Sex-Based Misconduct

 Disciplinary process for students

-4. The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the complainant or the respondent or against complainants or respondents generally;
+- The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the complainant or the respondent

-7. The complainant and the respondent will be notified simultaneously in writing of the result of any disciplinary proceeding, as well as any changes to those results or disciplinary actions prior to the time that such results become final; and
+- The complainant and the respondent will be notified simultaneously in writing of the result of any disciplinary or appeal proceeding.

-8. The complainant and the respondent each have the right to appeal the outcome of the proceeding by filing a written appeal within five business days of the written decision and will be notified simultaneously in writing of any change to the result prior to the time that it becomes final and of the final result after the appeal is resolved.
+- The complainant and the respondent each have the right to appeal the outcome of the proceeding by filing a written appeal within five business days of the written decision and will be notified simultaneously in writing.

 When a complainant does not consent to the disclosure of his or her name or other identifiable information to the alleged perpetrator, the university’s ability to respond to the complaint may be limited.